tverbeiren/BigDataBe-Spark/slides.md

 <!-- Human DNA consists of around 3 billion base-pairs. this amounts to approximately 3GB of hard drive storage.
 This is not too much.
 The complexity of DNA analysis is due to something else:

-1. The machines that read the DNA usually do not do that in an orderly fashion.
+1. The machines that read the DNA usually do not do that in an orderly fashion
 2. They make a lot of errors when reading base-pairs
 3. In order to cope with the errors, multiple copies of the DNA are read